copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

    - The commit message is 'Create CNAME'
 1. Enable HTTPS is grayed out, because Github can only support HTTPS for github.io domain.
 We will setup the HTTPS with Cloudflare later.

-# Enable HTTPS for custom domain with Cloudflare
+# (DEPRECATED) Enable HTTPS for custom domain with Cloudflare

+> This solution is `deprecated` as [Github supports natively HTTPS for custom domains](#Enable-HTTPS-For-Custom-Domain-With-Github) now

   Some tutorials :
   [tutorial 1](https://hackernoon.com/set-up-ssl-on-github-pages-with-custom-domains-for-free-a576bdf51bc)